 The following is provided as a lesson at a fictional school for noble boys and girls, but presents the cosmology quite comprehensively, where the manner of one’s death determines their Land of the Dead destination.

-Today I will talk of the Four Houses of the Dead.
+Today I will talk of the Four Mansions of the Dead.
 In particular the journey we have to do while reaching Mictlán.

 But, before that, you need to know that Mictlantecuhtli, the skeletal Lord of the Land of the Dead is the supreme ruler of Mictlán.
 He oversees the place of eternal smoke and darkness, along with his consort Mictlancihuatl.